UWBAIL/software_guidelines/README.md

 ## 5. Revisions of the guidelines

 This guideline is open for discussion.
-Everyone in the group has the freedom to suggest changes to this guideline, subject to approval by lab director.
+Revisions can be made by making a pull request on this "software_guideline" repository.